-When lovebug season hits the Southeastern states, you’ll want to prepare your vehicle for these annoying bugs.
+When lovebug season hits the Southern states, you’ll want to prepare your vehicle for these annoying bugs.

 Most Florida and Gulf Coast residents are familiar with swarms of pesky lovebugs and the big nuisance they cause twice each year.

 You can protect your car with a little bit of preventive action.
 This will help reduce the effects of driving into these bothersome bugs.
 Read on to learn how to prepare your vehicle for lovebug season.
 We’ll give you tips for cleaning their splattered eggs and body parts from your car before they leave a stain.

 This species of fly doesn’t bite, sting, or threaten crops.
 Instead, frustration comes from an abundance of black and red fly bodies being smashed on car windshields, grilles, headlights, and hoods during lovebug mating frenzies.

 Lovebug season can create an immediate traffic hazard.
 That’s why you will want to prepare your car for the swarms of lovebugs.
 Many crushed lovebugs will obstruct visibility for drivers.
 If left to accumulate, the amount of lovebug remains covering the car’s grille might cause the engine to overheat because of reduced airflow.
 And if the bug body parts do not get cleaned quickly, a car’s paint can be damaged by blotches of acidic lovebug guts.